duncanleung/duncanleung.com/content/posts/2021-06-12-husky-prettier-eslint-precise-commits-lint-staged-pre-commit-pre-push.md

 ## Set Up Husky Git Hooks

-Husky simplifies the set up to use run scrtips on specific git hooks.
+Husky simplifies the set up to use run scripts on specific git hooks.

 Here are example scripts that will be run on the `pre-commit` and `pre-push` git hooks with Husky.